The Six-Month Sprint: What Clean Energy Developers Must Do Before July 4

 Five months isn’t a lot of runway.
 Use it wisely.

-Disclaimer: This article is provided for informational purposes only and does not constitute legal advice.
-The information contained herein should not be relied upon as legal advice and readers are encouraged to seek the advice of legal counsel.
-The views expressed in this article are solely those of the author and do not necessarily reflect the views of Consilium Law LLC.
+Disclaimer.
+This article is provided for informational purposes only and does not constitute legal advice.
+Readers should consult independent counsel before acting on any analysis.
+The views expressed are solely those of the author and do not necessarily reflect the views of Consilium Law LLC.